Terms and Conditions

 Travel contract: the contract under which a travel organiser undertakes vis-à-vis its other party to provide a prearranged travel package offered by the travel organiser, which includes an overnight stay for more than 24 hours, and at least two of the following services:

 c. another tourist service, not related to transport or accommodation, which forms a significant travel package.

-Accommodation-only contracts: travel contracts for which the traveller only reserves holiday accommodation and organises the transport him/herself.
+Accommodation-only contracts: travel contracts for which the traveller only reserves holiday accommodation and organises the transport themselves.